-A pre-assessment involves a Nurse Practitioner (NP) assessing your fitness for surgery by carrying out a clinical examination, listening to your chest with a stethoscope, asking questions about your medical history, carrying out vital signs (heart rate, blood pressure, temperature, oxygen levels) height, weight and a tracing of your heart (ECG) if required.
-Blood samples and an x-rays may also be required.
-The NP will also answer any questions you may have.
-Your assessment may be discussed with an anaesthetist if necessary or you may be seen by an anaesthetist at this appointment.
+A pre-assessment involves a Nurse Practitioner (NP) assessing your fitness for surgery by carrying out a clinical examination, listening to your chest with a stethoscope, asking questions about your medical history, carrying out vital signs (heart rate, blood pressure, temperature, respiratory rate, and oxygen levels) height, weight and a tracing of your heart (ECG) if required.
+Blood samples and x-rays may also be required.